-Hospital project Industrial site project

-Urban low-income area project

-Population education project

-Home reserve army project

-- Introduced MR service into the national program

-- Income tax exemption up to three children - 1975 Started training program for physicians on female laparoscope sterilization procedures - Established Korean Association for Voluntary Sterilization (KAVS) as a voluntary organization - 1976 Introduced female sterilization into the national program - Established Population Policy Deliberation Committee (PPDC) under deputy prime minister - Assigned male information officer at each of 138 county health centers - 1977 Income tax exemption up to two children - Corporation tax exemption on expenditures for FP service to employees - Revision of family law on women's inheritance of property - Integration of FP Mothers' Clubs into Saemaul Women's Associations - 1978 Priority in alloting public housing to sterilization acceptors with two or fewer children - Tax exemption on contraceptive raw materials imported - Adopted FP slogan "a well bred girl surpasses ten boys" - 1980 Reduction of child delivery charges for sterilization acceptors after second delivery in public hospitals - 1981 Issued new innovative population policy to place great emphasis on social support policies and activition of FP program - Established Family Health Division in MOHSA as an integrated division of FP and MCH divisions - Upgraded health workers' status from temporary workers to regular health officials - Inaugurated Korea Institute for Population and Health (KIPH) as an integrated insitution of KIFP and KHDI - 1982 Reorganization of FP section of provincial governments
+- Hospital project - Industrial site project - Urban low-income area project - Population education project - Home reserve army project - Introduced MR service into the national program - Income tax exemption up to three children - 1975 Started training program for physicians on female laparoscope sterilization procedures - Established Korean Association for Voluntary Sterilization (KAVS) as a voluntary organization - 1976 Introduced female sterilization into the national program - Established Population Policy Deliberation Committee (PPDC) under the Deputy Prime Minister - Assigned male information officer at each of 138 county health centers - 1977 Income tax exemption up to two children - Corporation tax exemption on expenditures for FP service to employees - Revision of family law on women's inheritance of property - Integration of FP Mothers' Clubs into Saemaul Women's Associations - 1978 Priority in alloting public housing to sterilization acceptors with two or fewer children - Tax exemption on contraceptive raw materials imported - o Adopted FP slogan "a well bred girl surpasses ten boys" - 1980 Reduction of child delivery charges for sterilization acceptors after second delivery in public hospitals - 1981 o Issued new innovative population policy to place great emphasis on social support policies and activation of FP program - Established Family Health Division in MOHSA as an integrated division of FP and MCH divisions

-- making them Family Health Sections covering FP and MCH programs - Provision of sterilization and IUD services through medical insurance system - Priority to sterilization acceptors with two or fewer children for livelihood loans for the needy and housing loans - Provision of monetary subsidies to low-income sterilization acceptors to compensate for lost wages (US\$140 for acceptors with two or fewer children, and \$40 for those with three or more children) - Provision of primary medical services free of charge for 0-5 years old children of sterilization acceptors with two or fewer children - Tax exemption on education allowance for first two children - Family and education allowances for government employees with up to two children, in force from 1983 - Trial implementation of special projects - Monetary incentive system for sterilization acceptors with two or fewer children - New contraceptive method acceptance, cooper-T and foam tablet - 1983 Introduction of newly developed IUDs such as Copper T. - 1985 Expansion of medical insurance coverage to the married female workers' parents and the married workers' parents-in-law. - Integration of individual FP, MCH, and TB workers into health workers in rural area. - 1986 Shifting contraceptive strategies from sterilization to reversible methods for the 20s age group. - 1989 Gradual changes in program management system to increase program quality and self-support contraceptive users. - 1990 Shift of policy directions from fertility reduction to population quality
+- Upgraded health workers' status from temporary workers to regular health officials - Inaugurated Korea Institute for Population and Health (KIPH) as an integrated insitution of KIFP and KHDI - 1982 O Reorganization of FP section of provincial governments making them Family Health Sections covering FP and MCH programs - Provision of sterilization and IUD services through medical insurance system - Priority to sterilization acceptors with two or fewer children for livelihood loans for the needy and housing loans - Provision of monetary subsidies to low-income sterilization acceptors to compensate for lost wages (US\$140 for acceptors with two or fewer children, and \$40 for those with three or more children) - Provision of primary medical services free of charge for 0-5 years old children of sterilization acceptors with two or fewer children - Tax exemption on education allowance for first two children - Family and education allowances for government employees with up to two children, in force from 1983 - Trial implementation of special projects - Monetary incentive system for sterilization acceptors with two or fewer children - New contraceptive method acceptance, copper-T and foam tablet - 1983 Introduction of newly developed IUDs such as Copper T. - 1985 Expansion of medical insurance coverage to the married female workers' parents and the married workers' parents in-law. - Integration of individual FP, MCH, and TB workers into health workers in rural area. - 1986 Shifting contraceptive strategies from sterilization to reversible methods for the 20s age group.